ydl-super/cncp-sdn-lsp/README.md

 - CNF discovery
 - Sharing of network namespaces and
 - Re-use of data paths for packet punting between CNFs
-## Logs:
+## CHANGELOG:
-June 16, 2025:
+- June 16, 2025:
-We supplemented the SRv6 testing implementation through netconf in different device types at this stage.
+- We supplemented the SRv6 testing implementation through netconf in different device types at this stage.
-These include:
+- These include:
-H3C equipment
+- H3C equipment
-SONiC equipment
+- SONiC equipment
-Linux Network stack
+- Linux Network stack

 The main supplement is the experimental analysis to verify the advantages of LSP.